-We receive over 75 applications every year for Fall transfer.
+We receive around 75 applications each year for fall transfer.
 To be competitive, students should be in the top 10% of their class.

-Yes, the Career Services Office will do its best to accommodate transfer students' participation in the Fall Recruitment Program.
+Yes, the Career Services Office will do its best to accommodate transfer students' participation in the Fall Recruitment Program if timing permits.

 Due to the timing of the summer writing competition, transfer students are not able to be a member of a journal.